-This past year has been another year jam packed year with a lot of epic travels and it was my first time stepping foot in South America.
+This past year has been another year jam-packed year with a lot of epic travels and it was my first time stepping foot in South America.
 So far in 2017 I have visited Colombia, Peru, Brazil (Carnival), Thailand, Qatar, the USA and plan to visit Costa Rica and Mexico later this year.
-Throughout the past 8 months I have captured some of my all time favorite pictures and I wanted to compile my best photos of 2017 and a few of my favorite videos & time-lapses.
-I normally post my photos and videos on my Instagram @SwigMeetsWorld, but decided to compiles a few of my favorites in a blog post.
+Throughout the past 8 months I have captured some of my all-time favorite pictures and I wanted to compile my best photos of 2017 and a few of my favorite videos & time-lapses.
+I normally post my photos and videos on my Instagram @SwigMeetsWorld, but decided to compile a few of my favorites in a blog post.
+All of my pictures are taken with the Sony RX100-M3, but there is a newer and improved version of the Rx100 which you can check out here.
+I outline my favorite travel cameras in this blog post here.

 The photos and videos are in chronological order.
 Feel free to leave a comment about which pictures you like the best or any constructive criticism from any fellow photographers is always appreciated.